democosm/hc-cpp/README.md

 To download openssl development package on Ubuntu, the command is: sudo apt-get install openssl-dev

+To download openssl development package on Raspberry Pi3, the command is: sudo apt-get install openssl-dev

 Disclaimer for openssl (an excerpt from the openssl website):

 Please remember that export/import and/or use of strong cryptography software, providing cryptography hooks, or even just communicating technical details about cryptography software is illegal in some parts of the world.
 So when you import this package to your country, re-distribute it from there or even just email technical suggestions or even source patches to the authors or other people you are strongly advised to pay close attention to any laws or regulations which apply to you.
 The authors of OpenSSL are not liable for any violations you make here.
 So be careful, it is your responsibility.